 Wild turkeys are large game birds with healthy appetites, and they sate those appetites with a wide variety of different foods.
 Birders who know what wild turkeys eat can more easily plan how to find these game birds in the field by visiting areas where food is abundant.
-It is even possible to provide a spot for wild turkeys at a backyard bird-friendly buffet instead of focusing on these birds at the center of a holiday buffet table.
+It is even possible to provide a spot for wild turkeys at a backyard bird-friendly buffet instead of focusing on these birds at the center of a holiday dinner table.